Pedestrian Access to the Gateway Arch From Downtown

 RVs and other vehicles over 7 feet high, which cannot enter the garage can drop off passengers at the Old Cathedral parking lot on South Memorial Drive.
 Parking for oversize vehicles is available on Lenore K. Sullivan Drive, south of the Poplar Street Bridge.

 The top of the Gateway Arch is not wheelchair accessible.
-To reach it and return, you must manage a minimum of 96 steps, although the are separated by 6 flights of stairs.
-You may need to stand for 20 minutes at a time, especially in the busy summer season.
+To reach it and return, you must manage a minimum of 96 steps, which are separated by 6 flights of stairs.
+Please be aware you may need to stand for 30-60 minutes or longer, especially during the busy summer season.
 There is no seating or restrooms at the top of the Arch.

 Visitors on the autism spectrum and their companions will find useful information in this social story about coming to the visitor center and riding to the top of the Arch.